Hospital Leadership Training FAQ

 • Repeat the original curriculum of 8 standards in its entirety.

-• Standards can be completed in any order and entirely online via Folio.
+• Standards can be completed in any order and entirely online in the GHA Learning Academy.

 • Up to 4 hours can be completed in the first year of recertification (the year following the initial certification due date).

-• The review course and at least 3 hours of education approved for Recertification Units must be completed in the second year.
+• Any remaining required hours (for a total of 8 hours) must be completed in the second year.

 What is the timeline for recertification?